What to expect:

 What about children?

-Nursery is staffed with experienced volunteers for babies and small children, is right next to the sanctuary for easy access, and has a remote speaker so staff (or you if you need to be there) can hear the sermon.
+Nursery, staffed with experienced volunteers for babies and small children, is right next to the sanctuary for easy access.
+Equipped with a remote TV screen so parents and staff can hear the sermon.
 Children’s church is provided for elementary aged kids following the greeting time.
 Some prefer to stay in the main service and we support that choice.
 The key here is to talk to one of the staff and find out your options.
 We are very adaptable and can quickly change how we go about things to make sure that needs are provided for.
 If you have a question, concern or suggestion, please speak up.

-Our adult Sunday School meets in the fellowship hall and we’re growing and being transformed by our study of the major events of the life of the savior, the Lord Jesus Christ.
+Our adult Sunday School meets in the fellowship hall and we’re growing and being transformed by our study of the Word and the gospel of the savior, the Lord Jesus Christ.
 The style is open and conversational and we pause to discuss issues that arise and answer questions.
 Everyone learns and we walk away refreshed and prepared for the worship service.

 Please join us for this rich, edifying and life-changing Bible study.